-Note: These special interests, by the way, are either groups who would benefit by central planners forcing their products into school menus making them millions, or arbitrary feel-good interests like Dentists or Doctors, who climb on board becasue hey–nutrition mandates, can’t be against that.
+Note: These special interests, by the way, are either those who would benefit by central planners forcing their products into school menus making them millions, or arbitrary feel-good interests like Dentists or Doctors, who climb on board because hey–nutrition mandates, can’t be against that.
 I’m not intimating a specific relationship to any timeline for passage but feel free to be as suspicious as you like.

 And then there is Senator Jeanne Shaheen.
 She supported it as well.
 She just happened to have received around $150,000.00 in total donations from interest groups both for and against.
 I wonder if she was playing both sides for the money?
 You know she was a yea vote on this from the moment someone even thought of it.

-So in December 2010, when the Democrats were ramming legislation through after their severe beating in November 2010, we got the Healthy Hunger Free kids act which, which like all Democrat legislation is not just badly named, it doesn’t work.
+So in December 2010, when the Democrats were ramming legislation through after their severe beating in November 2010, we got the Healthy Hunger-Free kids act which like all Democrat legislation is not just badly named, it doesn’t work.